UWCNuclear/UbuntuSetUp/README.md

 Step 4:	Set up username and password in the Ubuntu terminal

-Step 5:	Type "sudo apt upgrade" in the terminal
+Step 5:	Type in the terminal:

+    sudo apt upgrade

-Step 6:	Install a text editor (gedit or emacs) by typing "sudo apt-get install gedit" in the terminal
+Step 6:	Install a text editor (gedit or emacs) by typing in the terminal:

+    sudo apt-get install gedit

 *Test*: Type "gedit" in the terminal